 She points with animatedly another, far larger candy store than the one they had first gone to.
 Chaos eyes over the gaudy candy replicas of omniverse-famous figures, himself included.

 “Can I go there?!
 My readers really wanted to see it!”

 Chaos hums, continuing to eye over the banners strung across the massive, mountain-sized sweets emporium with outlandish claims like “more varieties than you have seconds in your life!” and “17,000,000,000 gallon heated chocolate fondue wavepool!”.
 He waves off on it.

 “Go with my blessing and do what you will.
 Meet us back at the gate in an hour.
 I know they will be happy to see all you’ll have to show them.”

-Tourism Blogging Minion gives him a quick hug before rushing off to the candy store, here mere presence causing an uproar of screams from the inside.
+Tourism Blogging Minion gives him a quick hug before rushing off to the candy store, her mere presence causing an uproar of screams from the inside.

 Chaos watches her leave with a mild, proud smile.
-“I’m so happy she’s been finding success with the things that make her happy.”
+“I’m so happy she’s been finding success with the things that satisfies her.”